Florence Schechter: Vagina Museum

 In 2017, Schechter founded the Vagina Museum after discovering that there was a penis museum in Iceland, but no vagina equivalent anywhere in the world.
 She was the Vagina Museum's Director from 2017 to 2024.
 The first ever fundraising event was held at Unit 5 Gallery, London in May 2017.
 The first pop up exhibition was held in August 2017 at the Edinburgh Fringe Festival.
 The following year, it toured an exhibition around the UK called Is Your Vagina Normal?.

 The Vagina Museum opened its first semi-permanent location in Camden Market with the inaugural exhibition Muff Busters: Vagina Myths and How to Fight Them, opening on 16 November 2019.
 To open the museum, a fundraising campaign was held which raised almost £50,000.
 In 2021, the Vagina Museum closed its doors in Camden Market after the landlords refused to renew the lease in their unit.
 The Vagina Museum reopened in its second location in March 2022 in ENTER, a venue located in Bethnal Green.
 The museum then opened in its long-term location in two railway arches in Bethnal Green after a crowdfunding campaign that raised over £85,000.

 The museum is dedicated to being trans-inclusive.

 Schechter has lectured around the world about her work with the Vagina Museum, including the Royal Institution, British Science Festival, Conway Hall, Freud Museum, and National Student Pride.

+Politics

+In the 2026 Hackney London Borough Council election, Schechter was elected as councillor for Brownswood ward with 1,370 votes.
+Turnout was 45.01%, and the two Green party candidates, Schechter and Councillor Soraya Adejare, received 51.56% of the votes.

+The following Monday, it was announced that newly elected Mayor Zoë Garbett had selected Schechter to serve as cabinet member for finance, resident services and digital.
+Her portfolio includes budget and financial strategy, capital programme, digital, customer services, democracy, legal, citizens assemblies, HR, trade union relations, performance and risk.

+Schechter sits on the Cabinet Procurement and Insourcing Committee, Pensions Committee and Standards Committee.
+She also sits on the board of the North London Waste Authority.